Italian landing helicopter dock Trieste: Project and construction

 The propulsion group has two shafts with variable-pitch five-bladed propellers and two balanced spade rudders, two retractable stabilizer fins, two forward thrusters, and one aft thruster, ensuring greater maneuverability in confined spaces compared to just rudders/propellers.

-The first steel plate was cut on July 12, 2017, at the Fincantieri shipyard in Castellammare di Stabia, and a little over seven months later, on February 20, 2018, the keel was laid at the shipyard's slipway, marking the start of the ship's construction.
-The ship was launched and christened on May 25, 2019, in the presence of the President Sergio Mattarella, with his daughter serving as the ship's godmother.
-The first sea trial took place on August 12, 2021, off the coast of La Spezia.
+The first steel plate was cut on 12 July 2017, at the Fincantieri shipyard in Castellammare di Stabia, and a little over seven months later, on 20 February 2018, the keel was laid at the shipyard's slipway, marking the start of the ship's construction.
+The ship was launched and christened on 25 May 2019, in the presence of the President Sergio Mattarella, with his daughter serving as the ship's godmother.
+The first sea trial took place on 12 August 2021, off the coast of La Spezia.
 Three Fincantieri shipyards were involved: the hull was constructed in Castellammare di Stabia, the outfitting was carried out in Muggiano, and the hull maintenance was performed in Palermo.

 Design

 Armament and sensors

 The ship is equipped with state-of-the-art weapon systems.
 Trieste is fitted with three multi-role Otobreda 76/62 guns (two at the bow and one at the stern) configured as Super Rapid guns with the Strales system and guided ammunition, including provisions for the new Vulcano ammunition.
-For additional defense, the ship has three remotely controlled OTO Melara 25/80 remote weapon systems equipped with a 25 mm Oerlikon KBA cannon (25x137mm) and two OTO Melara ODLS-20 rocket launchers for launching underwater and aerial decoys.
-Trieste is fitted for but not with two Sylver A50 vertical launch systems with eight cells each, for a total capacity of 16 Aster 15/30 missiles.
+For additional defense, the ship has three remotely controlled OTO Melara 25/80 remote weapon systems equipped with a 25 mm Oerlikon KBA cannon and two OTO Melara ODLS-20 rocket launchers for launching underwater and aerial decoys.
+Trieste is fitted for but not with four Sylver A50 vertical launch systems with eight cells each, for a total capacity of 32 Aster 15/30 missiles.

 Trieste features an advanced sensor suite consisting of the PAR SPN-720, a precision approach radar, a 3D volumetric system capable of tracking 300 tracks and 12 targets simultaneously, with a range exceeding 200 km, Radar Kronos Power Shield (AESA in L-band), a multifunction surveillance system with a range of 1500–2000 km, IFF SIR-M-PA, a secondary radar for ship and aircraft identification, Dual-band Radar Kronos (DBR AESA 4FF): C-band (Kronos Quad - Fitted For) and X-band (Kronos StarFire), TACAN AN-553/N, for precision approach and sending information to aircraft in flight, "Zeus" EWS (Electronic Warfare System), developed by Elettronica SpA, equipped with a solid-state GaN TRX-based electronic attack subsystem.
 The EW component is integrated with a Radar Emitter Locator (RE), Radar Countermeasures (RCM), and Radio Communications Countermeasures (RCCM), effective in both open sea and coastal waters.
 It provides advanced maritime surveillance and situational assessment through ELINT and COMINT, along with an algorithm SEI, and Automatic combat operations direction system SADOC 4.